 - portal or pulmonary hypertension 7

-These masses are either found incidentally on imaging or present due to mass effect, with right upper quadrant pain in 20% 5.
-Unlike hepatic adenomas, FNHs are only rarely complicated by spontaneous rupture and hemorrhage 1,4.
+Focal nodular hyperplasias are either found incidentally on imaging or present due to mass effect, with right upper quadrant pain in 20% 5.
+Unlike hepatic adenomas, complication by spontaneous rupture and hemorrhage is rare 1,4.

 The origin of focal nodular hyperplasia is thought to be due to a hyperplastic growth of normal hepatocytes with a malformed biliary drainage system, possibly in response to a pre-existent arteriovenous malformation 1,4.
 The arterial supply is derived from the hepatic artery whereas the venous drainage is into the hepatic veins.
 Focal nodular hyperplasia does not have a portal venous supply 9.